-For guaranteed admission, these four courses must be completed at Carolinas College within three consecutive terms.
+For guaranteed admission, the four courses must be completed at Carolinas College within three consecutive terms.
 Only the grades earned on the first attempt at these courses will be considered in calculating the GPA eligibility for guaranteed admission.
-Those who earn guaranteed admission will be admitted to the Nursing Program no sooner than three full terms after beginning the Pre-Nursing Program.
+Those who earn guaranteed admission will be conditionally admitted to the Nursing Program as space becomes available.